 I've spent this week in New Hamburg, Ontario at Hidden Acres Mennonite Camp.
 I've been having a blast!

-Small Tall Music and the other is named Tom Yoder Neufeld(yes, it seems the Canadian Mennonites really like taking on their spouses name and then going by all three (first, middle, last).
+I have also experienced two wondrous creations of God and humanity.
+Two disciplined teachers.
+One is named Bryan Moyer Suderman of Small Tall Music and the other is named Tom Yoder Neufeld(yes, it seems the Canadian Mennonites really like taking on their spouses name and then going by all three (first, middle, last).

 Both of these men have been speaking truth.
 While truth is very interesting, I want to tell you about what I found at Hidden Acres Mennonite Camp this past week.